DavideWiest/DavideWiest/README.md

 # 👋 Hi!
 I'm a German-Croatian student & developer.
 I primarly like to build systems or products that make life easier.
-Recently, I'm building an app with GPT-4.
+Currently, I'm building an app that uses GPT-4.

 - 📫 You can reach me via E-Mail: **[davide.wiest2@gmail.com](mailto:davide.wiest2@gmail.com)**